rduplain/qwerty.sh/README.md

 It is a solved (or solvable) problem to download, verify, and unpack files as a programmer with most operating systems and programming languages.
 Everything else is undefined.
-Use qwerty.sh to download unversioned files, the latest development tools, and project data.
+Use qwerty.sh to download, verify, and unpack: unversioned files, specific versions of development tools, and project data.

 Know that you have a bad download at **download time** and not _run time_.

 ### Use Cases

+Use qwerty.sh when bootstrapping builds and development environments, for:

 1. Repeatable single-command downloads in build systems & Dockerfile workflows.
 2. Trusted copy/paste developer tool instructions (replacing `curl ... | sh`).